Murder of Ilan Halimi

 The murder of Ilan Halimi (אילן חלימי) was the kidnapping, torture, and murder of a young Frenchman of Moroccan Jewish ancestry in France in 2006.
-Halimi was kidnapped on 21 January 2006 by a group calling itself the Gang of Barbarians.
+Halimi was kidnapped on 21 January 2006 by a group calling themselves the Gang of Barbarians.
 The kidnappers, believing that all Jews are rich, repeatedly contacted the victim's modestly placed family demanding very large sums of money.
 Halimi was held captive and tortured for three weeks, and died of his injuries.
 The case drew national and international attention as an example of antisemitism in France.

 Kidnapping

 Halimi was a mobile phone salesman living in Paris with his divorced mother and his two sisters.

 On 20 January 2006, one of the perpetrators, Sorour Arbabzadeh (known as Yalda or Emma), a 17-year-old girl of French-Iranian origin, went to the phone store in Paris where Halimi worked and struck up a conversation with him.
 She eventually asked for Halimi's number, which he gave to her, and left the store.
 The woman called him the next evening and told him to come to her apartment for a drink.
 He was lured to an apartment block in the Parisian banlieues where he was ambushed and held captive by the group upon arrival.
 No one saw or heard from Halimi until the next afternoon, when his sister received an email containing a picture that showed Halimi gagged and tied up to a chair with a gun to his head.
-In text, the abductors threatened his life and demanded 450,000 euros from his family, stating that they would kill him if they went to the police.
+In text, the abductors threatened his life and demanded €450,000 from his family, stating that they would kill him if they went to the police.
 Not having the money, though, Halimi's family had no other option than to contact the police.

 The abductors, who called themselves the Gang of Barbarians, tortured him and sent phone and video messages to his family while they were in contact with the police.
 During the 24 days of abduction, the leader of the gang, Youssouf Fofana, managed to travel back and forth to his home country of Ivory Coast.
 At some point he was suspected of being related to the gang and was taken to the police station, but they were forced to release him due to a lack of proof of his connection to the group.
-The demand for ransom, initially elevated at 450,000 euros, diminished as the abductors got more anxious with the attention they were drawing from the police and media.
-Suspicious neighbours said they did not go to the police station out of fear while others said they did not want to intervene in a business that was not theirs.
+The demand for ransom, initially elevated at €450,000, diminished as the abductors got more anxious with the attention they were drawing from the police and media.